-These vanilla Olympic Rings cupcakes with buttercream frosting have a printable template for making Olympic Rings out of white chocolate.
+These vanilla Olympic Rings cupcakes, featuring buttercream frosting, come with a printable template for creating Olympic Rings out of white chocolate.

 Chocolate Olympic Rings